Here, compassion means award-winning care.

 Explore a Unit

-Interested in learning more about the Hemodialysis Unit at Vidant Medical Center?
-Take a virtual tour with Reina Barreiro-Talbert, RN, and learn more about what makes the Hemodialysis Unit a special place for Vidant nurses.
+Interested in learning more about the Renal Dialysis Unit at Vidant Medical Center?
+Take a virtual tour with Reina Barreiro-Talbert, RN, and learn more about what makes the Renal Dialysis Unit a special place for Vidant nurses.
 If you want to join the Vidant nursing team, view available nursing opportunities.

 Shared Decision Making